 For this exercise, select the constraint >= .

 The contents of cell B32 is the upper limit determined for that model.
 You can put a value in the cell.
-But it is not recommended.
-But this is not recommended.
-It is easier to change a boundary in a cell than having to change a constraint in the Solver window.
+But it's not recommended.
+But this is not recommended. it's easier to change a boundary in a cell than having to change a constraint in the Solver window.

 Press the Add button this last constraint.